k2view-academy/K2View-Academy/articles/18_fabric_cdc/01_change_data_capture_overview.md

 # Change Data Capture Overview

-The Fabric Change Data Capture (CDC) solution notifies external systems about data changes published via Kafka.
-It also offers cross-instance Search capabilities through its built-in integration with Elasticsearch.
+The Fabric Change Data Capture (CDC) solution can notify external systems about data changes published via Kafka.
+Fabric CDC can send different data segments to different CDC consumers and different LU table columns can be defined as CDC fields for different CDC consumers.
+Each CDC consumer has its own Kafka topic and gets its own CDC messages so that each CDC consumer gets only the data changes that are relevant for it.

-Fabric CDC can send different data segments to different CDC consumers and different LU table columns can be defined as CDC fields on different CDC consumers.
-Each CDC consumer has its own Kafka topic and gets its own CDC messages so that **each CDC consumer gets only the data changes that are relevant for it**.
+Fabric CDC also integrates with the Elasticsearch search provider, enabling cross-instance search capabilities.

 For example:
 -  Consumer A gets data changes about the Customer's usage.